oksusoo1/fireflutter/README.md

 # Fire Flutter

-A free, open source, rapid development package for creating Social apps, Chat apps, Community(Forum) apps, and much more based on Flutter and Firebase.
+A free, open source, complete, rapid development package for creating Social apps, Chat apps, Community(Forum) apps, Shopping mall apps, and much more based on Firebase.

+- Complete features.\
+  This package has complete features (see Features below) that most of apps require.

+- Simple, easy and the right way.\
+  We want it to be deadly simple yet, right way for ourselves and for the developers in the world.
+We know when it gets complicated, our lives would get even more complicated.

+- Real time.\
+  We design it to be real time.
+All the events like post and comment creation, voting(like, dislike), deletion would appears on all the user's phone immediately after the event.

-I am looking for community devleopers who can join this work.
+- I am looking for community devleopers who can join this work.
 Please email me at thruthesky@gmail.com

 Table of contents